-With displays it's the same.
-You have the display board - someone else provides the idea.
-You just need to 'read' it from the sheet – in this case a magazine with a lovely drawing but it could be a photo, something you see in a shop window or ideas you discover on this website.
+With displays it’s the same.
+You have the display board – someone else provides the idea.
+You just need to copy it and add your own flair – in this case my inspiration was a magazine with a lovely drawing but it could be a photo, something you see in a shop window or ideas you discover on this website.

-Flicking through the Metro magazine of December 2011 I saw a fantastic drawing with the above title and immediately imagined how I could use the images of the male and female mermaid to create a summery display using the same blue background and the flying seagulls.
+Flicking through a magazine I saw a fantastic drawing with the above title and immediately imagined how I could use the images of the male and female mermaid to create a summery display using the same blue background and the flying seagulls.
 And …. even better…..
 I could use the images of colourful fish and anemones that I made when creating the Sea Life Display.

 Such a challenge and a great opportunity!